neondatabase/website/content/docs/manage/performance.md

 ---

-There are many factors that can impact the performance of your Postgres database, ranging from proper indexing and database maintenance to optimizing queries and system resources.
+Many factors that can impact the performance of your Postgres database, ranging from insufficient indexing or database maintenance to poorly optimized queries or inadequate system resources.
 With such a wide range of factors, where do you start?
-This topic outlines several strategies you can use to optimize the performance of your Postgres database in Neon.

-## Collecting statistics

-There are many factors that can impact the performance of your Postgres database, ranging from insufficient indexing or database maintenance to poorly optimized queries or inadequate system resources.
-With such a wide range of factors, where do you start?
-This topic outlines several strategies you can use to optimize the performance of your Postgres database.
+This topic outlines several strategies for optimizing the performance of your Postgres database.

 ## Collecting statistics